refresh-bio/protestar/README.md

-# Protein Structures Archivizer
+# Protein Structures Archiver
-Protein Structures Archivizer (ProteStAr) is a tool designed to compress collections of files describing protein structures.
+Protein Structures Archiver (ProteStAr) is a tool designed to compress collections of files describing protein structures.
 In the current version it supports PDB, mmCIF, PAE (prediction aligned errors in JSON format), confidence (in JSON format).

 The tool offers high compression ratios (more than 4 times better than gzip) and fast random access queries.